mars-hss/mars-hss.github.io/_course-project/Grasping.md

 ---

 ## Introction to Grasping
-This course concentrates on a robotic hand unlike a gripper.
-The contents are from DoF to kinematics about a robotc hand.
-A project of the course dealt with glove inputs from humand hand to control a robotic hand in simulation.
+This course focused on a robotic hand, distinct from a gripper.
+The content covered topics ranging from degrees of freedom (DoF) to the kinematics of a robotic hand.
+The course project involved using glove inputs from a human hand to control a robotic hand in simulation.

 {% include gallery id='grasping_1' %}
 {% include gallery id='grasping_2' %}

 ## Robotics Hackathon
 We designed a robotic hand for Siemens.
-I took simulation part from sense glove inputs.
-We utilize Unity with ROS.
-I made a simple game to test our sensor inputs to outputs.
+I worked on the software and simulation aspects, focusing on processing SenseGlove inputs.
+We utilized Unity in combination with ROS.
+To test our sensor inputs and outputs, I developed a simple game in the simulation.

 {% include figure.html url="true" img="images/grasping/hackathon_1.jpg" %}
 {% include gallery id='hackathon' %}